Salem's Lot (2004 miniseries): Plot

-Following Straker and Barlow's arrival, local child Ralphie Glick is murdered and his body is never found.
-His brother Danny sickens and dies after being visited by Ralphie, who has become a vampire.
-Barlow meets Dud Rodgers, offering him a chance to be free of his physical disability, which he accepts, becoming a vampire.
+Following Straker and Barlow's arrival, young Ralphie Glick is murdered; his body is never found.
+His brother Danny sickens and dies after being visited by Ralphie, now a vampire.
+Dud Rodgers meets Barlow, who offers him freedom from his disability.
+Dud accepts and Barlow turns him into a vampire.
 Laborer Mike Ryerson buries Danny after his funeral, then also sickens and dies.
-He returns from the grave as a vampire to tempt gay high school teacher Matt Burke, who repels him but suffers a heart attack.
+Becoming a vampire, he tempts gay high school teacher Matt Burke, who repels him but suffers a heart attack.
 Ben's blossoming relationship with Susan causes jealousy with her old boyfriend Floyd Tibbits.
-Floyd is bitten by Dud and slowly becomes a vampire.
-After starting a fight with Ben, Floyd and Ben spend the night in jail, and Floyd uses his vampire powers to crawl through the ventilation shaft to taunt Ben.
-Ben refuses to allow him to enter his cell, and Floyd is found dead in his own cell the following morning, having chewed open his wrists in an attempt to drink his own blood.
+Floyd is bitten by Dud and starts to become a vampire.
+After starting a fight with Ben, the two spend the night in jail.
+Ben refuses to allow Floyd into his cell, and he is found dead the following morning, having chewed open his wrists in an attempt to drink his own blood.

 Susan and schoolboy Mark Petrie are captured by Straker when they break into the Marsten house.
 Mark escapes, but Susan is taken to the cellar to meet Barlow.
-Ben, Mark, Callahan and Cody begin acting as vampire hunters.
-In the Marsten house, they find Straker's body hanging from the rafters, having been drained of blood by Barlow.
-They begin destroying the sleeping vampires in the cellar, but Ben discovers Susan has been turned.
-Instead of destroying her, Ben intends to find and destroy Barlow, hopeful Susan might be restored upon his destruction.
+Ben, Mark, Callahan and Cody act as vampire hunters.
+In the Marsten house, they find Straker's body drained of blood.
+They destroy the vampires in the cellar, but Ben discovers Susan has been turned.
+Instead of destroying her, Ben intends to destroy Barlow, hopeful that Susan might be restored.

-After Barlow kills Mark's mother, Callahan tries saving Mark by confronting Barlow, but finds his religious faith is not strong enough.
-Callahan is forced to drink Barlow's blood, corrupting Callahan and turning him into Barlow's servant.
-Larry sees Ruth join Dud in the night, and despite his wish to be with her, is consumed by the vampires.
-The town's ranking police officer, Sheriff Parkins Gillespie, discovers what is going on in Salem's Lot and decides to leave.
+After Barlow kills Mark's mother, Callahan tries saving Mark by confronting Barlow, but his religious faith is insufficient.
+Callahan is forced to drink Barlow's blood, turning him into Barlow's servant.

-In the hospital, Burke is murdered by Callahan.
-Ben, Jimmy and Mark realize Barlow is hiding at Eva's boarding house, but as they arrive there, Jimmy is killed by a booby trap.
-Ben and Mark destroy Barlow, but not before he taunts Ben, likening Ben to himself as another parasite who preys on the tragedies of others.
-Destroying Barlow has not saved Susan, who arrives at the house.
-Susan tells Ben that the boy he failed to rescue was already dead; Ben was never to blame.
-When Susan turns to attack Mark, Ben destroys her.
-Ben and Mark set the Marsten House alight, and during a chase with Charlie, who was vampirized by the town's children, a gas station is damaged and explodes.
-As fires spread through the town, Callahan vows revenge against Ben while the town's remaining vampirized population flock to him.
+Burke is murdered by Callahan.
+Ben, Jimmy and Mark realize Barlow is hiding at Eva's boarding house.
+As they arrive, Jimmy is killed by a booby trap.
+Ben and Mark destroy Barlow.
+Susan, still a vampire, tempts Ben into joining her.
+When Susan turns to attack Mark, Ben destroys her with a stake.
+Ben and Mark set the Marsten House afire, and during a chase with the vampiric Charlie, a gas station explodes.
+As fires spread, Callahan vows revenge against Ben.
+The town's vampires flock to him as their leader.